What is a Marble Run? A Comprehensive Guide

 Complexity Levels: From Simple to Spectacular

-Marble runs cater to a wide range of ages and skill levels, from toddlers taking their first steps in cause-and-effect play to seasoned engineers creating elaborate masterpieces.
+Marble runs cater to various ages and skill levels, from toddlers taking their first steps in cause-and-effect play to seasoned engineers creating elaborate masterpieces.

 Simple Runs for Toddlers: These feature large, chunky pieces that are easy for little hands to grasp and manipulate.
 They typically have gentle slopes and minimal obstacles, focusing on basic concepts like gravity and cause-and-effect.